6 Steps to Write a Coaching Log + Free Coaching Log Template

 • Any topics you still want to discover in this current session

-• Key insights your client has arrived to
+• Key insights your client has arrived at

 • Observations about your client’s journey (that you don’t necessarily share with them right away)